C.C.S.C. Entry Rules:

 10. Be aware that certain types of guns and many shooting activities require additional safety precautions.

-Note: When using Pistol or Rifle Ranges, members are expected to work together to insure safety.
+Note: When using Pistol or Rifle Ranges, members are expected to work together to ensure safety.
 Make the line safe when others need to visit the target line downrange.
 This means all guns are to be unloaded, actions open, "grounded" and no gun handling until line is declared Hot.
 If your/another shooter’s report sounds "wrong", misfires, or a squib load is fired, call CEASE FIRE!
 That also means make the line safe and make sure the bore is clear.

 C.C.S.C.
 Range Rules:

-1. No alcoholic beverages allowed on Cleburne County Shooting Club property at any time.
+1. No alcoholic beverages are allowed on Cleburne County Shooting Club property at any time.
 Any individual (member or guest) determined to be intoxicated or under the influence of alcohol or drugs will be denied the use of the range.
-If a member, the individual will be placed on probation and if a second offence occurs, will be brought before the executive committee for a suspension hearing.
+If a member, the individual will be placed on probation and if a second offense occurs, will be brought before the executive committee for a suspension hearing.

 2. In the absence of a formal range officer, the member will be responsible for collecting the $5.00 range fee from the guest(s) and submitting it to the Treasurer.
 A guest is any person not a member of the Cleburne County Shooting Club and not an immediate family member of the Club member as defined in the by-laws.

-3. Hearing and eye protection will be worn at all times during firing.
+3. Hearing and eye protection shall be worn at all times during firing.

 4. There will be no smoking while on the firing line or forward of the firing line.